web-infra-dev/midscene/apps/site/docs/en/docs/usage/API.md

 ### `.aiAction(steps: string)` or `.ai(steps: string)` - Control the page

 You can use `.aiAction` to perform a series of actions.
 It accepts a `steps: string` as a parameter, which describes the actions.
 In the prompt, you should clearly describe the steps.
-MidScene will take care of the rest.
+Midscene will take care of the rest.

 `.ai` is the shortcut for `.aiAction`.